calovex/bookmart/readme.txt

 How to test
 ------------

-Please note that the current application is a minimum viable product and here is how I would recommend you to test the application.
+Here is how I would recommend you to test the application.
 First login as super admin with the above mentioned login credential and have a look around with the backend features (all admin features can be accessed from 'manage' drop down menu in top bar), logout and browse the products listing, search features, CMS pages and add a couple of items to the cart, proceed with checkout.
 You can proceed with the guest checkout option or if you'd like to create an account before proceeding please create an account over here http://bookmart.mediamaxx.in/register

 To test the payment features and to download the ebook you can use the demo buyer PayPal sandbox account provided above.
 After the checkout and IPN validations process you'll be redirected back to your Bookmart account and from the dashboard you can access your purchased ebook download / order details.